djeada/Numerical-Methods/README.md

 # Numerical Methods
-Numerical Methods in Python.
+Collection of numerical methods in Python.

-Implementations, example usage, comparison with library functions.
+Implementations, use examples, and comparisons with scikit-learn library functions.

 ## Requirements